sagar-makwana1112/Rate-management-system/README.md

 - Run one more command in command prompt mvn clean install (Note: it will execute with Test class) if we need to ignore test class then run mvn clean install -DskipTests.
 - Import project in STS or eclipse.
 - Make sure 8080 port is free if not then change port using application.properties file and add new property server.port=<port number> ex: server.port=9090.
-- Then after run application as per STS select project right click -> Run as -> Java application.

 ## Database configuration
 - Create Database in MySql and name is Test.